Summary

 The log book is situated just inside the entrance, please use this to indicate your intended destination and time out.
 The Entrance Series is a fun, sporting collection of wedged boulders to hop over, narrow rifts to squeeze through and short crawls and climbs, all of which is well trod so you can basically follow the caver-polished route.
 The key thing to remember when heading into Aggy is always take the left-hand route when you reach a junction.
 Following this golden rule you shouldn’t go too far wrong but be aware that some of these are low down so can be easily missed.
 There are a few higher level passages heading off along the way, but these are bat roosting sites and should be avoided.

-Beyond the initial rifty sections, at a point when the passage takes on a larger scale (just after you emerge from a slot behind a boulder), look for a climb up over the rocks on the left.
-This provides the easiest route of continuation, while taking the more obvious straight ahead route ends at an awkward climb and squeeze to regain the way on.
-Continue on this high level until you reach then end and a taped off section and sign is visible ahead, then descend the smooth sided hole through boulders in the floor.
-Below, there are more holes in the floor, but continue to the end and descend into a passage heading off to the right.
-Then take the side passage almost immediately on your left, which is low down and easy to miss.
-A small streamway is met and from here on the route is straightforward, with a knobbly crawl over polished rocks ending at climb up to gain the impressively sized Baron’s Chamber, near a blue sign attached to a boulder.
-Take note of your location as you emerge from the climb as it’s partially obscured and easily missed on the return.
+Beyond the initial rifty sections, at a point when the passage takes on a larger scale (just after you emerge from a slot behind a boulder), look for a climb up over the rocks on the left a few metres further along the passage.
+This provides the easiest route of continuation (while taking the more obvious straight ahead route necessitates an awkward climb and squeeze to regain the way on).
+Continue on this high level until you reach the end where a taped-off section and sign is visible ahead.
+Here take the smooth hole down through boulders on the right-hand side to reach the level 2m below.
+Don’t descend any further holes in this area, instead continue straight ahead to the end of the passage and down into Draught Passage on the right.
+Almost immediately, take a side passage low down on the left (missing this will result in a fairly lengthy detour in the wrong direction leading only to a dig).
+A small streamway is met and from here on the route is straightforward and leads to a knobbly crawl over polished rocks.
+This ends with a short climb up into Baron’s Chamber, where you should take note of your location as it’s easily missed on the return.
+This leads directly onto Main Passage, where a blue sign attached to a boulder is an obvious landmark.

 North Wing and Aven Series